The big gap in vaccination rates across the United States worries health professionals | ExBulletin

 Returning to the countryside of Murray County, only one in four residents rolled up their sleeves for a blow.
 Carroll accuses conservative politicians of spreading suspicions that have made people reluctant.

-“They are more pleased to hear the conspiracy theorists than the doctors who know how the vaccine works,” he said.
-“You’re talking about people you’ve known for the rest of your life, but when you hear them say them, you wonder,” How well I knew them. ” “”
+“They are more than happy to hear conspiracy theorists than doctors who know how vaccines work,” he said.
+“You’re talking about people you’ve known for the rest of your life.
+But when you hear them say them, you wonder,” How well I knew them. “

 Beliefs about these vaccines have led to unpleasant conversations with family members, Carroll said.
 “No one knows who has never experienced such a tense moment,” he said.